crystal-lang/crystal-book/syntax_and_semantics/annotations/built_in_annotations.md

 ## Extern

-Marking a Crystal struct with this attribute makes it possible to use it in lib declarations:
+Marking a Crystal struct with this annotation makes it possible to use it in lib declarations:

 ```crystal
 @[Extern]